 On the last day, you will do a typical Dutch activity, you will cycle in Amsterdam.
 You will also discover Amsterdam’s most famous park and working-class neighborhood.
 Finally, you go to the world-famous Anne Frank House and finish the day at a rooftop bar.

-At Piqniq you can have a really typical Dutch breakfast.
-Especially the spelled pancake and cheese sandwich are delicious to try.
-It is a very nice place where you can have a good breakfast that is still affordable.
+If breakfast is not included, you can have a typical Dutch breakfast at Piqniq.
+We recommend the spelled pancake and cheese sandwich, they are delicious.
+It is a very nice place where you can have a good breakfast for not too much money.

 #3.1 Bike tour

 A bike tour is a super fun activity to do when you are in Amsterdam.
 By cycling in Amsterdam you experience the city differently.
 It is great to cycle along the canals and canal houses.
 In addition, taking a bicycle tour is fun because you will discover places that aren’t visited by many other tourists.